sftpplus/sftpplus-docs/docs/operation/index.rst

         Learn how SFTPPlus handles native file system access on both Unix-like and Windows platforms for the server-side operations.

-    .. grid-item-card:: :octicon:`book` LDAP integration
-        :link-type: doc
-        :link: ./ldap

-        This section provides information about configuring SFTPPlus to use LDAP for users and administrator authentication in various use cases.

 ..  toctree::
     :maxdepth: 1
     :hidden:

-    authentication
-    authorization
     ftp
     sftp
     http